camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 An important aspect of the trivial relocatability's feature design is its basis operations.
 The basis operations provided in the C++26 working draft did not satisfy important use cases and that was discovered only recently.
-Consequently, we believe our contribution is a bug fix as the intention is to ship a _complete_ trivial relocatability solution in C++26.
+Consequently, it can be argued that this contribution is a bug fix as the intention is to ship a _complete_ trivial relocatability solution in C++26.

 == Is this critical for C++26?

-Whether or not this feature is considered a bug fix, we feel it is critical this functionaly be shipped in C++26.
-The ability to call existing C++ code ergonomically from Rust is a critical part of many major corporation's memory safety roadmaps.
+Whether or not this feature is considered a bug fix, it can be argued that it is critical this functionality be shipped in C++26 due to the urgency of memory safety initiatives.
+The ability to call existing C++ code ergonomically from Rust is a critical part of many major corporate memory safety roadmaps.
 Delaying this functionality by three years may force undesirable choices like depending on non-portable undefined behavior for interop or a strong push to rewrite existing C++ code that works just fine.
-This is a lose-lose situation.

 == Should this _replace_ `trivially_relocate` instead of compliment it?